2,4,5-Trimethoxyamphetamine

-2,4,5-Trimethoxyamphetamine (2,4,5-TMA), also known as TMA-2 or as 2,5-dimethoxy-4-methoxyamphetamine (DOMeO), is a psychedelic drug of the phenethylamine and amphetamine families.
+2,4,5-Trimethoxyamphetamine (2,4,5-TMA), also known as TMA-2, MMM, or 2,5-dimethoxy-4-methoxyamphetamine (DOMeO), is a psychedelic drug of the phenethylamine and amphetamine families.
 It is one of the trimethoxyamphetamine (TMA) series of positional isomers.
 The drug is also notable in being the 4-methoxylated member of the DOx (i.e., 4-substituted-2,5-dimethoxyamphetamine) series of drugs.

 Use and effects

-TMA-2 is a serotonergic psychedelic and produces hallucinogenic effects.
-It is said to be active at doses of 20 to 40 mg and to have a duration of 8 to 12 hours.
-It is much more potent than its positional isomer 3,4,5-trimethoxyamphetamine (3,4,5-TMA, TMA, or TMA-1), which is said to be active at doses of 100 to 250 mg and to have a duration of 6 to 8 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists TMA-2's dose as 20 to 40 mg orally and its duration as 8 to 12 hours.
+In earlier publications, it was described that threshold effects occur at a dose of 10 mg orally, an effective dose is 16 to 20 mg orally, its onset of psychoactive effects is after 1 hour, and a plateau of effects occurs from 3 to 6 hours following administration.
+The drug is much more potent than its positional isomer 3,4,5-trimethoxyamphetamine (3,4,5-TMA, TMA, or TMA-1), which is said to be active at doses of 100 to 250 mg orally and to have a duration of 6 to 8 hours.
 However, DOM (2,5-dimethoxy-4-methylamphetamine), the analogue of TMA-2 in which its 4-methoxy group has been replaced with a more lipophilic 4-methyl group, is about 10 times more potent than TMA-2.
+TMA-2 has been said to have a sharp dose–response curve, with several additional toxic symptoms occurring at doses of 25 to 30 mg.

+The effects of TMA-2 have been reported to include color and contrast enhancement, closed-eye imagery like kaleidoscopic images, visuals such as visual distortion and movement, auditory enhancement, increased salience of objects in one's environment, cosmic thinking, time dilation, and music and erotic enhancement.
+Other effects have been reported to include confusion, lethargy, laziness, sleepiness, lightheadedness, feeling faintish and actual fainting, brief but repeated periods of amnesia, fear of psychosis, pupil dilation, paresthesia, nausea, vomiting, abdominal cramps, diarrhea, and muscle tremors, among others.
+The drug was described as a "seminal" or "archetypal" psychedelic in PiHKAL.

+Interactions

+Combination of TMA-2 with harmaline or ibogaine has been reported to result in long-lasting episodes complicated by severe psychomotor agitation.